juliogomez/devops/README.md

 Your connection to the outside world is your home router.
 It is the only one with a *public* IP address in its WAN interface, so it is the only one *known* (routable) to the Internet.
 Everything inside your home LAN segment uses private IP addresses that cannot be reached from outside.
 So we need to work with that one and only public IP address for everything we need.

-You can find out the actual WAN IP address of your home router by running the following command from your laptop.
+You can find out the actual WAN IP address of your home router by running the following command from your workstation.

 ```shell
 dig +short myip.opendns.com @resolver1.opendns.com